Muyixone/alx-low_level_programming/0x0B-malloc_free/README.md

 File 4-free_grid.c: contains a function that frees a 2-D grid.

 File 100-argstostr.c: contains a function that dynamically accepts arguments to main and concatenated the strings.

+File 101-strtow.c: is a program that splits a string intow words.